signalwire/signalwire-node/README.md

 ```javascript
 const audioInDevices = client.audioInDevices
 ```
-> The audioInDevices is keyed by deviceId.
+> audioInDevices is keyed by deviceId.

 #### audioOutDevices
 Property that returns an object with all audio output devices.
 ```javascript
 const audioOutDevices = client.audioOutDevices
 ```
-> The audioOutDevices is keyed by deviceId.
+> audioOutDevices is keyed by deviceId.

 ## Calling: